 To do that there are three things to do to prune your content:

 - First, if you are pruning content for SEO then you can use your tracked keywords (or start tracking them in order to see where your ranking issues lie) to identify pages that are hurting your rankings that can then be included in the reorganization.

 - Second, go to your buyer's journey and see where your content gaps exist and how you can take the content you already have in order to rework it into those areas of your funnel.

 - Third, make sure that when you delete content you are also redirecting the now-defunct URLs to the new content so that you do not lose link equity for SEO purposes or send your customers to a broken page.

 You want your website to contain content that contributes to its overall quality and usefulness.
 Why?

 We know Google more frequently crawls the URLs they consider important.
 We believe that a higher crawled page correlates with better performance in organic results.
 So, it only makes sense that cutting thin, under-performing pages can help Google spend their time on your other more important pages.
 This is a different approach than we took in the past, in which we'd have tons of landing pages for a ton of different keyword targets.
 But with this approach, it's more about consolidating fragmented (and paginated) content into more holistic and authoritative pieces.
 It's better for your readers.

-While content pruning is particularly important for larger websites, it’s also recommended for small websites.
+While content pruning is particularly important for larger websites (10,000 pages and more), it’s also recommended for small websites.
 No matter what your website’s size, you always want your visitors to find up-to-date and useful information there.